abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Matrix inverse and pseudo-inverse**

-!!!
-Info ""
 Many of the linear algebra functions are available in the `numpy.linalg` module, in particular the `inv` function to compute a square matrix's inverse:

 ```py
 import numpy.linalg as linalg